KittyGiraudel/site/_posts/2014-03-17-git-tips-and-tricks-part-2.md

 * to dig deep in your commit history to find the origin of a bug
 * to juggle with many branches
 * to use some submodules to split your project into several parts

+<blockquote class="pull-quote--right">Each commit must have only one purpose.</blockquote>

 Each commit must have only one purpose (c.f.
 Law #2 at the beginning of the Git Tips & Tricks - Part 1), but it's easy to find some small mistakes when editing a file.
 If you don't want to add those little fixes when you're creating your commit in order to put them in a dedicated commit, the best way is to split the file modifications when adding the file to the staging area.